octokit/octokit.js/README.md

 ## Running the Tests

 The unit tests are based on the [node-async-test](http://github.com/bentomas/node-async-testing) module, which is provided as a git submodule.
-This has to be initialized once using:

-    git submodule update --init
+To run the tests make sure that the npm dependencies are installed by running `npm install` from the project directory.

 Running all unit tests:

+    npm test

+or

     node lib/github_all_tests.js